romash/sandbox/README.md

 # Marketplace: Trade offers

 Players are able to exchange resources (exchange ratio should be between 1:2 and 2:1).
-Please add functionality to create, edit, delete, accept trade offers.
+Please add functionality to create, edit, delete own trade offers.
+Player can accept other offers if he/she has enough resources.

 ## CoS
 1. Create API endpoints to create/edit/delete own offers